Table of Contents

-Transifex provides translators with a space to work on content without needing to worry about handling files.
+Transifex allows translators to work on content without worrying about handling files.
 The Editor is accessible from any web browser, and multiple people can translate the same file in parallel.

 Getting to the Editor